Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

 SHACL (Shapes Constraint Language) is a standard for validating RDF data and ensuring that it conforms to a particular structure or shape.
-In the context of the Linked Data Event Stream (LDES), SHACL shapes are used to provide a machine-readble description of the expected structure of members in the stream.
+In the context of the Linked Data Event Stream (LDES), SHACL shapes are used to provide a machine-readable description of the expected structure of members in the stream.

 By incorporating SHACL shapes, LDES provides a powerful tool for ensuring data quality and consistency, making it a reliable and trustworthy source of data for various